xiaogeamadeus/gache/README.md

 #### If we don't have enough memory....
 Use LRU(Least Recently Used) strategy to delete data.
 #### Dirty read/write about concurrent control.
-Use Mutex lock for some operation (Add, update, delete) to avoid dirty read/write.
+Use Mutual exclusion for some operation (Add, update, delete) to avoid dirty read/write.
-#### Cache Avalanche & Cache Breakdown
+#### Cache Avalanche & Hotspot Invalid
 Internal Package "SingleFlight" can handle this problem.
 ## Uses of each part
 [byteView.go](gache%2FbyteView.go):